thomaschampagne/NGUI270Revive/README.md

 2. Works with Unity3d 4.3.4f1.

-3. No ERRORS or WARNINGS comming from deprecated methods initiated by Unity3d upgrades.
+3. No ERRORS or WARNINGS coming from deprecated methods initiated by Unity3d upgrades.

 4. Expect to support newest Unity3d versions.